 - Bulging ‘bags’ under their eyes

-Upper blepharoplasty can be performed both under a General Anaesthetic (you are asleep) or local anaesthetic with/without sedation.
+Upper blepharoplasty can be performed both under a General Anaesthetic (you are asleep) or local anaesthetic (numbing injection) with/without sedation.
 The duration of surgery is around an hour.

 Excess skin is removed, sometimes with a small strip of the underlying muscle and then repaired with dissolvable stitches on the inside and removable stiches on the outside – these are removed approximately 6 days after surgery.
 The scar is in the natural crease of your upper eyelid and can sometimes extend out in to your crows feet if there is a lot of skin to remove towards the outside of your eyelid (laterally).
 If restoration of fat volume is required at the same time then this again can be done either asleep or awake (under local anaesthetic).

 Lower eyelid blepharoplasty is a little more complex in that it often requires no skin removal and when it does it is only a minimal amount.
 More commonly it requires re-draping of the fat bulging out in order to smooth the contour of the lid-cheek junction where the eye socket meets the cheek.
 Sometimes what is required is restoration of volume that is best done using your own fat (fat grafting/lipofilling) but can be done with HA fillers and no surgery to the actual eyelid.
-Small amounts of loose skin and wrinkles can be corrected by Chemical peel, with the most notable results achieved with the Bensipeel (Croton oil peel).
+Small amounts of loose skin and wrinkles can be corrected by a number of methods, including chemical peel, with the most notable results achieved with the Bensipeel (Croton oil peel).
 Surgery can be done both asleep or awake, but is more commonly performed asleep.
-Fat grafting can be performed similarly and the chemical peel is more commonly done awake with oral sedation.
+Fat grafting can be performed simultaneously and the chemical peel is more commonly done awake with oral sedation.

 The best results are often achieved through a combination of surgical removal of the excess skin, fat grafting to restore the volume loss and peeling the skin to improve fine wrinkles and texture.